 The reason for this is because Xfinity Mobile runs on Verizon's network and will also jump onto Xfinity WiFi hotspots around the country.
 So it's not as simple as just supporting the network, but there's a bit more tech involved in Xfinity Mobile.
 The same thing goes for Google Fi, which is why it was very selective on which phones worked with its network.

 However, there is some good news, sort of.
 You can trade in your phone to Comcast to get a gift card.
 It is also offering up a $100 gift card to anyone that brings over an Android smartphone and port in their number before August 4.

 As mentioned, Xfinity Mobile runs on Verizon's network.
 It will mostly run off of the thousands of Xfinity WiFi hotspots that are available around the country, so it's unlikely that you'll be using Verizon's network all that much.
 Which is why Xfinity Mobile's pricing structure is the way it is.

-With Xfinity Mobile, you can pay by the gig which is going to be $12 per month.
-However, if you use more than 3GB per month, then you're going to want to sign up for its unlimited data plan, which is priced at $45.
+With Xfinity Mobile, you can pay by the gig.
+Or you can sign up for its unlimited data plan, which is priced at $45.
 That includes unlimited talk and text.
 The "Unlimited Data" isn't quite unlimited, as expected, you will experience reduced speeds after 20GB of data.